zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci language/1-labs-setup-environment/setup-environment.md

-# Title of the Lab
+# Setup the Environment

 ## Introduction

-*Describe the lab in one or two sentences, for example:* This lab walks you through the steps to prepare your OCI Environment to be able to carry all the next steps needed to create a function, create data pipelines, run OCI Language Service as well as visualize your data in OAC. ...
+This lab walks you through the steps to prepare your OCI Environment to be able to carry all the next steps needed to create a function, create data pipelines, run OCI Language Service as well as visualize your data in OAC.

-Estimated Lab Time: -- minutes
+Estimated Lab Time: 90 minutes

-### About <Product/Technology> (Optional)
-Enter background information here about the technology/feature or product used in this lab - no need to repeat what you covered in the introduction.
-Keep this section fairly concise.
-If you find yourself needing more than to sections/paragraphs, please utilize the "Learn More" section.

 ### Objectives

-*List objectives for this lab using the format below*

 In this lab, you will:
 * Set up Policies